 The Journey Map is known by many names, including Experience Flow, Customer Decision Journey, or User Experience Journey.
-Whatever we call it, each journey map is a story, and what makes stories effective makes journey maps effective, too.
+Whatever we call it, each journey map is a story.
+Here’s how to make journey maps that tell your story effectively.

 There’s plenty of info out there on journey mapping, so here’s a quick overview on the basics of crafting effective ones.